NVIDIA/earth2studio/docs/userguide/about/data.md

 :::

 Earth2Studio aims to keep data simple and interpretable between components.
-Given that this package interacts with geo-physial data, the common data-structure inside workflows is the pairing of:
+Given that this package interacts with geo-physical data, the common data-structure inside workflows is the pairing of:

 1. A PyTorch tensor (`torch.Tensor`) on the inference device holding the array data of interest.
-2. An OrderedDict of numpy arrays (`CoordSystem`) that represents the geophyiscal coordinate system the tensor represents.
+2. An OrderedDict of numpy arrays (`CoordSystem`) that represents the geo-phyiscal coordinate system the tensor represents.

 For example, perturbation methods operate by using a data tensor and coordinate system to generate a noise tensor: